m50d/m50d.github.com/_posts/2013-09-07-scheduling-conflicts.markdown

 This summer season makes these questions more than academic.
 Having just finished *Psycho-Pass* - an excellent, if flawed, piece of that "serious science fiction", I'm now about to field a schedule where perhaps five out of six shows could be classed as "magical girl" to some extent.

-t its height, something like (the novel) *Anathem* can weave together true insight into humans, humanity, and reality itself.
+At its height, something like (the novel) *Anathem* can weave together true insight into humans, humanity, and reality itself.